True Zero-Shot Inference of Dynamical Systems Preserving Long-Term Statistics: Results

 \subsection{Time series forecasting from a DS perspective}

 \begingroup \endgroup

 We next tested and compared DynaMix on a variety of real-world datasets often used to probe time series models.
-As discussed in sect. \ref{sec:TS_forecasting}, for DynaMix we used a multivariate embedding of the typically $1d$ empirical time series, to better reflect the underlying DS properties.
+As discussed in Sect. \ref{sec:TS_forecasting}, for DynaMix we used an embedding of the typically $1d$ empirical time series, to better reflect the underlying DS properties (positional embedding for all empirical time series, akin to what is done in TS foundation models, and delay embedding for the Lorenz-63).
 Fig. \ref{fig:TSF}\textbf{a} confirms for a $1d$ time series from the $3d$ chaotic Lorenz-63 system that this works well and DynaMix, in contrast to all other models, is still able to reconstruct the chaotic behavior.
 When applied to real-world time series, such as traffic, weather, or cloud request data, where previous TS foundation models have shown inconsistent results \cite{toner2025performance}, our model produces accurate forecasts which reflect the dynamics well (Fig. \ref{fig:TSF}\textbf{b}-\textbf{f}, see Appx. \ref{sec:data} for further details on the datasets).
-Our model seems to particularly excel on human physiological signals, such as functional magnetic resonance imaging (fMRI) or electroencephalographic (EEG) recordings, where all other models essentially produce meaningless dynamics, at best capturing the mean trend (Fig. \ref{fig:TSF}\textbf{g},\textbf{h}).
+Our model seems to excel particularly on human physiological signals, such as functional magnetic resonance imaging (fMRI) or electroencephalographic (EEG) recordings, where all other models essentially produce meaningless dynamics, at best capturing the mean trend (Fig. \ref{fig:TSF}\textbf{g},\textbf{h}).

 Table \ref{tab:TSF} quantitatively confirms that DynaMix mostly outperforms the other models tested on the DSR measures.
-Surprisingly, it often even outperforms them in terms of the forecasting error MAE (mean-absolute error), \textit{although its training corpus consisted purely of the simulated DS shown in Fig. \ref{fig:training_data}}, i.e. did not include \textit{any} empirical data at all, let alone traffic, cloud usage, electricity, or temperature data!
+Surprisingly, it often even outperforms them in terms of the forecasting error MAE, \textit{although its training corpus consisted purely of the simulated DS shown in Fig. \ref{fig:training_data}}, i.e. did not include \textit{any} empirical data at all, let alone traffic, cloud usage, electricity, or temperature data!
 This is in stark contrast to the other TS foundation models tested here, which mostly had examples of such empirical data in their training corpus and hence might be expected to have an edge over DynaMix.
 Many real-world data, like weather, human fMRI, or EEG data, are known to bear signatures of deterministic chaos \cite{mikhaeil_difficulty_2022,kramer22a}, potentially at least partly explaining DynaMix' strongly competitive forecasts, although it has never seen such type of data in training.